NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

   Software that parses zone file format needs to be changed to support the new type.
   Though unknown type notation {{!RFC3597}} can be used in some cases if no support for the new RR type is present.
-  Existing authoritatives can serve incremental deleg-aware zones (though less efficiently), existing signers can sign incremental deleg-aware zones, existing diagnostic tools can query incremental deleg-aware zones.
+  Existing authoritatives can serve incremental deleg zones (though less efficiently), existing signers can sign incremental deleg zones, existing diagnostic tools can query incremental deleg zones.
   Non-recursive DNSSEC validators can operate independently from (possibly legacy) recursive resolvers.

 + H4.
 DELEG must be able to secure delegations with DNSSEC.